kirstenopstad/pizza-parlor/README.md

 Describe: Order()

-Test: "It should return an empty Order object with two properties for item and currentId"
+Test: "It should return an empty Order object with two properties for items and currentId"
 Code:
 const myOrder = new Order()
 Expected Output: Order { items: {}, currentId: 0}